Dictionary » Nouns » Benevolence – Meaning, Definition, Synonyms and Antonyms

 2. Can organizations show benevolence?

-Yes, organizations demonstrate benevolence through charitable programs, donations, and policies that serve the public good.
+Yes, organizations demonstrate benevolence through charitable programs, donations, community outreach, and policies that serve the public good.

 3. Is benevolence the same as charity?